itsjunetime/smserver/README.md

 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ### Acknowledged current issues:
-- Message text box in web interface doesn't correctly resize when typing a multi-line text
+- New conversations aren't created correctly if not formatted as described in the hint box in the `new message` popup of the web interface

 ### To file an issue:
 Please include the following information:
  - Device model
  - Jailbreak
  - iOS Version
- - If you installed the .deb or built from source (and if from source, whether in .ipa or .deb form)
+ - If you installed a package or built from source (and if from source, how did you install it)
  - A detailed description of what failed
  - A crash report if it crashed and you have an app like cr4shed to collect those